How to Grow an Event Planning Business

 Engage your Target Audience

 If you haven’t already, join your local Chamber of Commerce and attend their meetings and events.
-This will be a great way to network with people from different industries.
-Engaging with your audience on a regular basis can only help to open up new event planning opportunities.
+It will be a great way to network with people from different industries.
+Engaging with your audience regularly can only help to open up new event planning opportunities.

 Twitter hashtags created for the events you’re working on are a great way to not only promote your business but also to get a feel for the crowd’s reaction.
 Along with intelligent social media management, you can engage your audience without spending any money.

 In a crowded business environment, everyone is fighting to be heard.
 So, promote your business as much as possible to stay competitive.
 Engaging elements of social media like hashtags and blogs will also help promote your business at no extra cost.

 If you haven’t checked your digital footprint lately, it is time to see exactly where you stand.
 Digital marketing is a great tool to help you become an industry leader.
 It’s a good idea to hire a digital marketing agency to handle components like social media marketing, organic search, content marketing, and clientele lead development.
 But if you can’t afford it right now, you can always start learning how to do these marketing methods one by one.

 If you are already blogging, you almost have content marketing covered.
 With a little bit of search engine optimization, you can start directing traffic (potential clients) to your website.
 Each experience has to be fresh and relevant to the readers, so keep updating your blog often and regularly.
 Further, it wouldn’t hurt to add a promotional video on YouTube to promote your business.

 Invest in email campaigns to target corporate clients; it will be money well spent if you get access to the right database.
 You never know who will be checking their email after a morning meeting about planning a large conference.
 Being at the right place at the right time, even if it’s through email, can only turn into an opportunity.